shannenlolol/SG_Routing_UI_SL/docs/Test Procedures.md

 ## Test for 8: Automatic Map Focus

 **Objective:**
-Verify the map auto-focuses on the searched route and on selected blockages, and that focus is inset-aware when sidebar is expanded.
+Verify the map auto-focuses on the searched route and on selected blockages.

 **Steps:**